-The Council's funding for open spaces maintains the sites at a good or Green Flag standard, but due to the almost limitless opportunities that parks and open spaces present, it will never be able to finance every desirable idea or aspiration.
+The Council's funding for open spaces maintains the sites at a good or where possible, Green Flag standard, but due to the almost limitless opportunities that parks and open spaces present, it will never be able to finance every desirable idea or aspiration.

-As such it is vital that ways are found to fund them so that they are not only well maintained, but that investment is maximised so we can find ways to get nearer to releasing their full potential.
+As such it is vital that ways are found to fund them so that they are not only well maintained, and remain free for casual use by residents and visitors, but that investment is identified and maximised so as to ensure ways are found to get nearer to releasing their full potential.